Ella Winter

-Leonore (Ella) Sophie Winter Steffens Stewart (1898–1980) was an Australian-British journalist and activist.
+Ella Winter Stewart (17 March 1898 – 5 August 1980) was an Australian-British journalist and activist, and champion of migrant farm workers.
+She was married to Hollywood screenwriter Donald Ogden Stewart.

 Early life

-She was born in 1898 to Freda Lust and Adolph Wertheimer in Nuremberg, Germany.
-Her parents were Freda Lust and Adolph Wertheimer from Nuremberg (Nürnberg) in Germany, who lived in London, Melbourne, Australia and again in London, when they changed their name to Winter (around 1910).
+Ella was born Eleanora Sophie Wertheimer in Nürnberg, Germany in 1898.
+Her parents were Freda Lust and Adolph Wertheimer of Nürnberg, who lived in London, Melbourne, Australia, and again in London, when they changed their name to Winter (around 1910).
+She was the double first cousin of the psychiatrists Fredric Wertham and Ida Macalpine and first cousin once removed of the humanitarian Nicholas Winton.

 In 1924 she married Lincoln Steffens after which she then had a son and moved to the largest art colony on the Pacific Coast, Carmel-by-the-Sea, California.
-Their children Rudolph, Rosa and Eleanora (Ella) were born in Melbourne.
-Fredric Wertham was a relative.
+Their children Peter, Rosa, and Eleanora (Ella) were born in Melbourne.
 She studied at the London School of Economics in England.

 Career

-The Steffenses were instrumental in helping to create The Carmelite, a new local paper.
-The Carmelite made a name for its alternative view on art and soon became one of California's most controversial publications.
-Within the paper, Ella wrote on various topics.
+Ella wrote on various topics.
 She and her family were also involved in controversial national campaigns, including the Scottsboro Boys Defense Fund which sought to free nine black men who were still incarcerated after the Supreme Court of the United States reversed their convictions for rape twice.

 She met the U.S. journalist and muckraker Lincoln Steffens at the Versailles Conference, where she was secretary to US Supreme Court Justice Felix Frankfurter.
 Winter and Steffens married in 1924.
 They moved to Italy, where their son, Peter, was born in San Remo.
 Two years later, they moved to the largest art colony on the Pacific Coast, Carmel-by-the-Sea, California.
 Where their social circle included photographer Edward Weston, poet Robinson Jeffers, philosopher/mythologist Joseph Campbell, nutritionist/author Adelle Davis, short story writer/poet Clark Ashton Smith, marine biologist/ecologist Ed Ricketts, Nobel prize winner Sinclair Lewis, and novelists John Steinbeck and Henry Miller.

+Ella loved publicity and when two Carmel reactionaries, artist William Silva and writer/editor Perry Newberry, tried to ban her local chapter of the communist-affiliated John Reed Club as well as her "socialist reading room", she made sure that the press as far away as Los Angeles was apprised of the violation of her civil rights.
+The Steffens's also joined controversial national campaigns, including the Scottsboro Boys Defense Fund which sought to free nine black men who were still incarcerated after the Supreme Court of the United States twice reversed their convictions for rape.

+Ella divorced Steffens on 21 June 1929.
+Lincoln Steffens died on August 9, 1936, of a heart condition in Carmel.